Krystian-Kryszczak/autopay-java-sdk/README.md

 for (final Itn itn : itnIn.transactions.transaction) {
   final boolean transactionConfirmed = client.checkHash(itn);

-  // Jeżeli status płatności z ITN jest potwierdzony i hash jest poprawny - zakończ płatność w systemie if (itn.getPaymentStatus() == "SUCCESS" && transactionConfirmed) {
+  // If the payment status from ITN is confirmed and the hash is correct - complete the payment in the system if (itn.getPaymentStatus() == "SUCCESS" && transactionConfirmed) {
     final var order = orderRepository.find(itn.getOrderId());